Cwantic/Documentation/Python/Samples/sendemail.md

 Select the file.

-Copy/paste this code in the Editor :
+Copy/paste this code in the Editor and change the email *info@cwantic.com* to another destination :

 ```python
 from MyEmail import send_email